 High School Caesar (1960)

-The month of August coming to a close can mean only one thing, high school season is upon us and to kick things off the fine folks over at The Film Detective are celebrating with a back to school theme called Juvenile Jungle.
-It’s chock full of titles that had me aching for a 50’s rock’n roll soundtrack featuring Bill Haley and the Comets.
+The month of August coming to a close can mean only one thing, high school season is upon us and to kick things off let’s look back to this drive-in classic.
+It’s chock full of songs that had me aching for a 50’s rock’n roll soundtrack featuring Bill Haley and the Comets.
 What we do get are wanna be tough guys in black leather jackets with slicked down hair while racing around in their custom designed hot rods.
 Let us not forget the gals either giving it there all to look like the next Sandra Dee or Tuesday Weld and just hoping the most popular jock in school is going to ask them to the prom.

 Which brings us to a classic John Ashley time capsule, High School Caesar from the not so prolific writer/director/producer, O’Dale Ireland.

 Aside from an appearance in the Paul Newman/Patricia Neal classic, Hud, John Ashely will forever be identified with B films.
 From the Beach Party movies and low budget horrors such as Frankenstein’s Daughter to the Blood Island pictures he made in the Philippines, Ashley’s films are never dull and this tale of a wanna be gangster doesn’t disappoint when it comes to outright campy fun.